-PTD 365 Scene Design II PTD 367 Lighting Design II PTD 383 Costume Design II in Dance (52 credits)
+PTD 365 Scene Design II

+PTD 367 Lighting Design II

+PTD 383 Costume Design II

 Some applied electives are: art and art history courses for designers; dance therapy and composition and directing for stage managers; and any acting or dance course for all technical/design majors.
 It is strongly suggested that all technical theater/design majors take theater history.